We are very sad to report that Mark died on March 2nd, 2021.

 This fundraiser is intended to help with expenses related to Mark’s recent and tragic death.
 He leaves behind 3 adult children, 4 grandchildren, and countless friends and family who are grieving this loss.
 Any contribution to help his family would be greatly appreciated.

-Mark Goffeney is a San Diegan whose talent and ambition have helped him to achieve ongoing success as a performer, speaker and television personality.
+Mark Goffeney was a San Diegan whose talent and ambition helped him to achieve ongoing success as a performer, speaker and television personality.

 Mark has been recognized for his work internationally and was nominated for an Emmy award in 1998 for his principal role in the Fox Network commercial, “Feet”.